PROFILE

 of the KWP and as President of North Korea.

-office of state."
-However, the President of the
+However, the President of the Presidium of the

-Nam, serves as the nominal head of state.
-North
+as the nominal head of state.
+North Korea's 1972

 policymaking body.
 The CPC makes policy